Shraddha-DSA/Document-Scanner/README.md

 It detects the edges of a document in an image, applies perspective correction, and enhances it to look like a scanned copy.

  Features
- -Upload any document image (jpg, jpeg, png)
+- Upload any document image (jpg, jpeg, png)

- -Detects document edges automatically
+- Detects document edges automatically

- -Applies perspective transform (like a real scanner)
+- Applies perspective transform (like a real scanner)

- -Enhances document using adaptive thresholding
+- Enhances document using adaptive thresholding

- -Displays Original → Warped → Scanned Effect side by side
+- Displays Original → Warped → Scanned Effect side by side

- -Download the scanned output
+- Download the scanned output

 # Installation